-3.7.8 General Considerations for Branching Bran In general, branching code should be replaced with sequential code whenever practical.
+3.7.8 General Branching causes delays which are a function of the hardwareimplementation's branch-prediction capabilities.
+Sequential flow avoids the delays caused by branching but is still exposed to delays caused by cache misses, memory bus bandwidth, and other factors.
+In general, branching code should be replaced with sequential code whenever practical.
 This is especially important if the branch body is small (resulting in frequent branching) and when branches depend on random data (resulting in frequent mispredictions of the branch target).
 In certain hardware implementations, far branches (as opposed to near branches) may not be predictable by the hardware, and recursive functions (those that call themselves) may overflow a returnaddress stack.